Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 - Make sure that [RabbitMQ compatibility mode](/transports/rabbitmq/delayed-delivery.md#backwards-compatibility) is turned off
 - Delete the empty `{EndpointName}_TimeoutData` table
-- Delete the migration table named `TimeoutData_migration_{MigrationRunId}`, where `MigrationRunId` is taken from the output of the `TimeoutsMigration_State` query (this will free up the diskspace used by the timeouts).
+- Delete the migration table named `TimeoutData_migration_{MigrationRunId}`, where `MigrationRunId` is taken from the output of the `TimeoutsMigration_State` query (this will free up the diskspace used by the timeouts)

 ## Limitations